 Making money is sweet.
 Honestly.
 Even though blog money might not come easy (not trying to overhype it or discourage you), just being factual.
-I started making money after like 3/4 months, writing like, averagely, three times a week.
+I started making money after about 3/4 months, writing on average three times a week.
 Not a lot of money, but enough to boost the spirit to do more.

 Some people won’t make money even after two years.
 But I was fortunate enough to have learned from the best.
 So some of the little tactics are what I’ll tell you around here.

-Why Is Becoming a Successful Blogger in Nigeria is Hard?
+Why Is Becoming a Successful Blogger in Nigeria Difficult?

 It is hard work

-It’s not easy having to write a 1000 words content you are not even sure anyone will read.
+It’s not easy having to write 1000 words of content you are not even sure anyone will read.
 Only a strong man can survive ‘and woman.’